 - Determine the best path for moving community based teaching online (see resources below from our partners for some excellent suggestions).

 - Come up with alternative ways to have students volunteer.
 Ask your community partners if your students can help with research, content creation, or virtual forms of connection, or if there is any other form of virtual volunteering that they can help with.
-Keep an eye out for updates from GivePulse about how we are working on our platform to best support virtual volunteering at this time.
+Help them to create and post virtual opportunities, and share our best practices guide for planning virtual volunteer opportunities.

 - Use this as an opportunity to dive deeply into student reflections.
 You may not be able to track hours, but you can active your group wall and encourage students to discuss their experiences so far and their feelings at this time, getting a robust sense of how engagement has impacted their semesters thus far.
 This feedback will help you develop contingency plans now and plan for direct service going forward, and will also offer students an opportunity to engage with their community based learning in a different but still useful way.